-A simple and quick 15 minute shirataki noodle recipe with a black garlic sauce, that’s packed with sweet garlicky smoky flavours with oodles of health benefits in there somewhere.
+A simple and quick 15 minute black garlic shirataki noodles recipe that’s packed with sweet garlicky smoky flavours with oodles of health benefits in there somewhere.
 But honestly, it’s all about the taste isn’t it? 🙂

 During my most recent visit, my mom packed me some pretty neat stuff which I’m excited to share with you: Black garlic and Shirataki noodles.